Aban0917/PicoFlow-/README.md

 Extreme Scalability: Unlike motherboard headers that can fry under high current, this system uses external drivers, allowing you to daisy-chain multiple fans per channel (GPIO 1-9).

-Total Control: Customize your fan curves based on exact CPU/GPU thermal data rather than generic BIOS settings.
+Total Control: This controls better than those 3rd party apps, this can probably cool your Hot-Oven PC or Cookable laptop bottom

 🛠 Hardware Architecture
 The Controller: Raspberry Pi Series Only